eerimoq/pictools/docs/index.rst

          > sudo apt install bossa-cli

    #.
-Upload the programmer binary to the Arduino Due.
-Change serial
+Upload the programmer binary to the `Arduino Due`_.
+Change
-      port to match your setup.
+      serial port to match your setup.

       .. code-block:: text